Perfect for using up your leftover lamb from our Lamb Shoulder with 'Nduja, Rosemary and Garlic.

 Freshly ground black pepper

-- Warm the lamb in the butter in a large sauté pan while you cook the vegetables.
+- Warm the lamb with the butter in a large sauté pan while you cook the vegetables.

 - In a pot of boiling salted water, blanch the spring vegetables for 30 seconds or so, until they are al-dente.
 Drain them well and add them into the pan with the lamb.